Quantum Impurity Models coupled to Markovian and Non Markovian Baths

 The examples above represent two well studied, yet substantially separated, paradigms of open quantum systems.
-At the same time much less is known about the interface between those two settings, namely the interplay between Markovian dissipation and the coupling to a fully structured, frequency dependent, Non-Markovian quantum bath.
+At the same time much less is known about the interface between those two settings, namely the interplay between Markovian dissipation and the coupling to a fully structured, frequency dependent, Non-Markovian quantum bath, especially for what concerns the emergent many body physics.
+Interest around this new kind of quantum impurity problems has recently grown~\cite{NakagawaEtAlPRL18,TonielliEtAlPRL19,HeinrichEtAlPRL19}.
 Such a question is potentially relevant in a number of contexts.
 From one side, mesoscopic quantum devices have been successfully coupled to electromagnetic resonators hosting dissipative photon fields ~\cite{Delbecq_prl11,SchiroLeHurPRB14,BruhatEtAlPRX16,CottetEtAlReview17} offering the possibility to investigate the fate exotic many body phases such as the Kondo effect in presence of Markovian dissipation.

 On the other hand, in the context of quantum optics and quantum information the role of Non-Markovian bath correlations has been recently attracting enormous interest~\cite{LiuEtAlNatPhys11,RivasHuelgaPlenioRepProgPhys14,BreuerEtalRMP16} and there is urgent need to develop novel theoretical approaches to address this question.

-With these motivations, in this work we focus on a model for a quantum impurity coupled to two kind of external environments, as depicted in figure \ref{fig:image}: a quantum bath described by a set of non interacting modes linearly coupled to our impurity degree of freedom, as in conventional quantum impurity models, resulting in a frequency dependent Non-Markovian evolution for the impurity and a second environment, where the non interacting bath modes can be also non-linearly coupled to the impurity, but for which the reduced impurity dynamics would be well described by a Markovian master equation.
+With these motivations, in this work we focus on a model for a quantum impurity coupled to two kind of external environments, as depicted in figure \ref{fig:image}: a quantum bath described by a set of non interacting modes \cmm{bilinearly} coupled to our impurity degree of freedom, as in conventional quantum impurity models, resulting in a frequency dependent Non-Markovian evolution for the impurity and a second environment, where the non interacting bath modes can be also non-linearly coupled to the impurity, but for which the reduced impurity dynamics would be well described by a Markovian master equation.